pandey-mohan/LiveAudioCapture/README.md

 # Swift Radio With Live Audio Recording

 Swift Radio is an open source radio station app with robust and professional features.
-This is a fully realized Radio App built entirely in Swift. **Master is now the Xcode 9 / Swift 4 branch**.
+This is a fully realized Radio App built entirely in Swift.

 There are over 80 different apps accepted to the app store using this code!